Reform Club ~ Information for Visitors

 Tours of the Clubhouse

-The Reform Club encourages reasonable access to the public to view its historic and architectural features, art collection, furniture and artefacts.
+The Reform Club allows reasonable access to the public to view its historic and architectural features, art collection, furniture and artefacts.

-Tours of the clubhouse are offered to groups of between ten and twenty people on weekday mornings by prior arrangement.
-Those taking part in these tours are invited to contribute £7.50 per person to the Reform Club Conservation Charitable Trust.
-Please contact firstname.lastname@example.org to arrange a tour.
+The Club does not hold tours for the general public, but by prior arrangement organised groups are welcome on weekday mornings.
+The minimum number of visitors per group is ten.
+Those taking part in these tours are invited to contribute £10.00 per person to the Reform Club Conservation Charitable Trust.
+Visitors are required to adhere to the Club's dress code (see below).
+Please contact email@example.com to arrange a tour.

 The Reform Club also participates in Open House London, which takes place annually in September when hundreds of London buildings open their doors to the public.

-There are nine stone steps from the pavement into the clubhouse and a further eight steps into the main Saloon, so access is awkward for those who are physically disabled or unable to walk.
+There are nine stone steps from the pavement into the Clubhouse and a further eight steps into the main Saloon, so access is awkward for people who are physically disabled or unable to walk.
 The Club does, however, have a wheelchair stair climber and many willing hands for those that may require assistance.

 Grade I listing limits the scope of alterations but there are plans to make access easier in the coming years.